dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.6.7
+- Updated: css code in style-shortcodes.css completely rewritten.
+Much tidier and easier or end user to customize.

 Version 1.6.6
 - Fixed:   prettyPhoto updates to v3.1.6 to put in place prettyPhoto XSS fix.
 - Fixed:   #sidebar styling in style-responsive.css applied with !important attribute.